Peter Sumner: Directing

 Sumner was a follower of Meher Baba and directed a TV documentary, Baba's Birthday, shot in India, produced by Sensory Image, with music by Pete Townshend.
 The documentary follows Sumner's son, Luke Sumner, as he journeys to India in search of spiritual meaning.

 Additionally, Sumner directed theatrical performances, including a season of Extremities for The Edge Theatre, Sydney, and wrote and directed the documentary Cradle of mankind.

 In 1988 Sumner produced Australian theatrical posters 1825-1914, which accompanied an exhibition held at the Performing Arts Museum and the rights for his script Spiderdance, based on the life of Lola Montez, were secured by Indianic Pictures in 2021.

 Personal

 The great grand-nephew of John Bird Sumner, Archbishop of Canterbury, Sumner was married twice.
 The first was to Christina, with whom he had two daughters; Kate and Joanna.
-Sumner married actor and activist Lynda Stoner in 1983 and their son Luke was born in 1984.
+Sumner married actor and activist Lynda Stoner on 30 December 1982 and their son Luke was born in 1984.
 Sumner and Stoner remained married until his death, aged 74, after a long illness.